 John Horman, Director of Music

-John Horman is retired from teaching after twenty-six years with the Montgomery County, Maryland Public School System.
-John served Warner Memorial Presbyterian Church in Kensington, Maryland for forty three years as Organist and Director of Music.
+John Horman is retired from teaching after 26 years with the Montgomery County, Maryland Public School System.
+John served Warner Memorial Presbyterian Church in Kensington, Maryland for 43 years as Organist and Director of Music.
 He directed three choral groups and two bell choirs.
 Over 80 members of the congregation participate in the music groups of the church.
 He retired in August 2013 from that position.
 John’s compositions are found in the catalogues of over 10 nation-wide publishers, and they have been heard on national television in both the United States and Great Britain.
 He presently has over 250 anthems for children, youth and adults in print.
 He also wrote songs for both Silver Burdette and Macmillan publishing houses for their 1988 school music series.
 More recently his compositions have also been geared toward virtuoso solo artists, both vocal and instrumental.
 Over the last decade John has served as clinician for children or youth choirs at national conferences held by Presbyterians, Reformed Presbyterians, American Baptists, Methodists, Lutherans, United Church of Christ and Disciples of Christ.
 His work as a choral clinician has taken him to over 60 children’s choir festivals in the last 20 years.
 He has taught Children’s Choir Techniques at the Church Music Institute held by the Shenandoah Conservatory of Music.

 Ann Bushmiller, Moderator